“I got a lotta s**t in rotation” from Dithering by Ani DiFranco

 So What’s On Your Playlist of Negative Thoughts and Feelings?

 So what’s on your personal playlist of negative thoughts and feelings?
 Any fake news in there?
-If we are able to take slow deep breaths to get us into a relaxed state (this does take practice!), we have the opportunity to pause and step back from the litany of thoughts or body sensations we are experiencing in the moment.
+If we are able to take slow deep breaths to get us into a relaxed state (this does take practice!), we have the opportunity to pause and step back from the litany of thoughts or body sensations we are experiencing at the moment.
 If we can remain non-judgmental about ourselves (and others, of course) we can explore our experiences with curiosity rather than dread.
 For example, one might notice having repetitive thoughts of not being good enough or experiencing frequent ‘butterflies’ in their stomach.

 Identifying and naming these thoughts or emotions out loud gives you an opportunity to take their power away.
-This allows us to shift into a healthier mode of thinking, feeling or doing.
+This allows us to shift into a healthier mode of thinking, feeling, or doing.
 We might be nervous about starting a new job, just recognizing that you are feeling fear and saying it out loud, “ I realize I am feeling afraid” takes some of the power from the emotion.

 Could you spare as little as ten minutes a day to get started with these practices of Ridding Yourself of Negative Thoughts?

 Most people tell me they don’t have time to get started with healthy positive thinking.
-However, they spend an inordinate amount of time paying attention to the endless streams of self defeating thoughts and behaviors.
+However, they spend an inordinate amount of time paying attention to the endless streams of self-defeating thoughts and behaviors.
 Once you do begin to pay attention to your thoughts, you may be amazed at your own playlist.
 With intention, we can counter our negative thinking with thoughts of gratitude and appreciation.
 Because all humans have a tendency towards negative thinking, we have to really work at recognizing and savoring a positive experience.
 Our brains actually crave this so you will find that the more you engage in sustained positive thinking, the easier it becomes.
 Unfortunately, the opposite is also true.

 The reality of our current dilemma with the pandemic may be with us for some time.
 All we really have is the moment we are in.
 Fear of an unknown future is not helpful when none of us can predict what will happen.
 All we have is what we do today to help us prepare for the mystery.